 Attendance at Board and Committee Meetings

-The attendance of Directors at Board and Committee Meetings held since May 2022 while they were members as well as at the Annual General Meeting ("AGM") of the Company held in August 2022 are set out below:
+The attendance of directors at Board and Committee Meetings held since May 2023 while they were members as well as at the Annual General Meeting ("AGM") of the Company held in August 2023 are set out below:

-In addition to the above, the Independent Directors had also met with the internal auditors and external auditors without the presence of the Executive Directors or Management at least once in FY2023.
+In addition to the above, the Independent Directors had also met with the internal auditors and external auditors without the presence of the Executive Directors or Management at least once in FY2024.

-During FY2023, the Independent Directors and Non-Executive Directors met amongst themselves with or without the presence of the Executive Directors and the management team on an ad-hoc basis to approve and/or discuss specific issues or matters relating to the Group.
+During FY2024, the Non-Executive Independent Directors met amongst themselves with or without the presence of the Executive Directors and the management team on an ad-hoc basis to approve and/or discuss specific issues or matters relating to the Group.
 Such informal discussion and meetings are not included in the above table.

 Multiple Board Representations